-Disclosure: FODY Foods sent me a jar of their arrabbiata sauce to try.
-I am an affiliate, but I was not paid for this post.
-I only share products that I love and will buy again on my own.
-All opinions are mine.
+Disclosure: Fody Foods sent me a jar of their arrabbiata sauce to try.
+I am an affiliate but was not paid for this post.
+All opinions are my own.
+Thanks for supporting the brands that I use and love.

-Where are my fellow spicy food lovers at?
-Because this low FODMAP shakshuka featuring FODY Foods Low FODMAP Arrabbiata Sauce is deliciously
+Where are my fellow spicy food lovers?
+Because this low FODMAP shakshuka featuring Fody’s low FODMAP arrabbiata is deliciously spiiii-sayyyy!

 LOW FODMAP ARRABBIATA

-Like many of their other products, FODY Foods Low FODMAP Arrabbiata sauce is made from just a handful of flavor-packed, simple ingredients – tomatoes, water, olive oil, salt, and chili.
-That’s it!
-Simple, yet flavorful.
+Fody Foods Low FODMAP Arrabbiata Sauce is a certified low FODMAP by Monash University and features just a handful of quality ingredients – tomatoes, water, olive oil, salt, and chili.
+That’s it.
+Simple yet flavorful!

 Many pasta sauces have a distinctly Italian-flavor like marinara or tomato-basil.
-Although arrabbiata sauce has Italian origins, I think this spicy tomato-based sauce could be used as a base for dishes from a variety of different cuisines.
-In fact, when I first tried it, I was instantly reminded of a couple of dishes from my time studying abroad in Egypt.
-Hence, this Middle Eastern-inspired low FODMAP shakshuka!
+Although arrabbiata sauce has Italian origins, I can see myself using this spicy tomato-based sauce as a base for dishes from a variety of cuisines.
+Hence, the low FODMAP shakshuka.

 LOW FODMAP SHAKSHUKA

 Shakshuka is a dish that’s eaten throughout North Africa and the Middle East.
 There are a ton of variations, but most shakshuka recipes consist of poaching eggs in a spiced tomato sauce.
-Traditional sauces are usually made from fresh tomatoes, onion, garlic, peppers, and spices like paprika and cumin.
+Traditional sauces usually feature fresh tomatoes, onion, garlic, peppers, and spices like paprika and cumin.

 Shakshuka is often served with pita, but I have yet to find a low FODMAP version.
 So, I like to serve this low FODMAP shakshuka over a scoop of rice.
 I also think this could be delicious over a baked potato or these roasted potatoes.

-For toppings, I suggest freshly chopped parsley, sliced green onion tops, and if you tolerate dairy, a bit of feta cheese.Print
+For toppings, try freshly chopped parsley, sliced green onion tops (green parts only), and if you tolerate dairy, a bit of feta cheese.Print

 Easy Low FODMAP Shakshuka is a quick vegetarian skillet meal featuring eggs poached in a spicy tomato sauce with bell peppers and leek leaves.

-- ½ cup finely chopped leek leaves (dark green tops only)
+- ½ cup finely chopped leek leaves (dark green parts only)